CLA2001 : Level 2 Latin: Interpretation of Texts

 - Teaching Location: Newcastle City Campus

 Students who have taken CLA1012, and wish to continue with Latin, may take this module.
-You will prepare the translation of the prescribed selections from one or more prose texts (Semester 1) and of a verse text (Semester 2).
-Our class work will consist of a mixture of translation of these selections, and of unseen translation of prose and verse texts similar to the prose and verse selections and of practice commentary on the prescribed texts.
+You will prepare the translation of the prescribed selections from one or more prose texts and/or a verse text.
+Our class work will mainly consist of translation and discussion of these selections, and of practising commentary on and interpretation of them.
+You will also get some practice in unseen translation of texts similar to selections.

-The aim of this module is to develop students' ability to translate, understand and critically analyse and appreciate a range of Latin texts, both seen and unseen, prose and verse, and of a linguistic and intellectual level appropriate for Level 2.
+The aim of this module is to develop students' ability to translate, understand and critically analyse and appreciate a range of Latin texts, both seen and unseen, and of a linguistic and intellectual level appropriate for Level 2.

 Outline Of Syllabus

 1. To further develop students' linguistic skills, as applied to reading and translating original literary texts in Latin;

 2. To further develop students' skills in interpreting and analysing Latin literary texts.